National Marrow Donor Program: International connections

-The NMDP cooperates with World Marrow Donor Association (WMDA), an organization that coordinates communications among the world's registries.
+NMDP cooperates with World Marrow Donor Association (WMDA), an organization that coordinates communications among the world's registries.
 BMDW is based in Leiden, The Netherlands.
 Throughout the world, there are an estimated 30 million volunteer hematopoietic cell donors.
-Most national registries, including the NMDP's Be The Match registry, have access to these worldwide volunteer donors, either through the BMDW or through individually arranged agreements.
+Most national registries, including NMDP's registry, have access to these worldwide volunteer donors, either through the BMDW or through individually arranged agreements.

-Although based in the United States, the NMDP has worldwide connections.
-More than 50 percent of the transplants arranged by the NMDP involve either a foreign patient or a foreign donor.
-The NMDP contracts with seven donor centers (where donors are recruited) outside of the United States.
+Although based in the United States, NMDP has worldwide connections.
+More than 50 percent of the transplants arranged by NMDP involve either a foreign patient or a foreign donor.
+NMDP contracts with seven donor centers (where donors are recruited) outside of the United States.
 These are located in The Netherlands, Israel, Sweden, Norway, and Germany (three centers).

-In addition, the NMDP is affiliated with many transplant centers (where patients can receive transplants using cells from NMDP donors) outside of the United States.
+In addition, NMDP is affiliated with many transplant centers (where patients can receive transplants using cells from NMDP donors) outside of the United States.

 Other United States registries

-Although the NMDP operates the sole federally funded and Congressionally authorized stem cell registry in the United States, another domestic registry exists.
+Although NMDP operates the sole federally funded and Congressionally authorized stem cell registry in the United States, another domestic registry exists.